• Skip to main content

 The exact mechanism behind the glucose and cholesterol-lowering effects of psyllium husks has not been clearly identified.
 However, researchers suggest it is the high soluble fiber content of psyllium husk that may play a significant role in these outcomes.

 Since psyllium produces a viscous gel-like substance, this slows the absorption of glucose from the small intestine.
 Additionally the fiber helps delay stomach emptying, which stalls carbohydrate digestion.
-And the fiber may also prevent carbohydrate from accessing certain digestive enzymes, which alters their metabolism.
+The fiber may also prevent carbohydrate from accessing certain digestive enzymes, which alters their metabolism.

 In terms of blood sugar levels, all these functions help to promote more stable blood sugars, eliminate sudden spikes in glucose, and encourage lower A1C levels.